MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/use-generic-listener-adapter-unified-service-desk.md

 ---
-title: "Use the generic listener adapter in Unified Service Desk for Dynamics 365 Customer Engagement| MicrosoftDocs"
+title: "Use the generic listener adapter in Unified Service Desk for Dynamics 365 for Customer Engagement| MicrosoftDocs"
 description: "Learn how to use generic listener adapter that can be used as a testing tool for integrating Unified Service Desk with the CTI middleware applications that have the ability to open a URL on the user's computer when a CTI event occurs." ms.custom:
   - dyn365-USD